OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 <p class="caption">(\#fig:google-vis)Spatiotemporal visualization of the GBIF occurrence records of the Tiger mosquito.</p>
 </div>

+This shows that mosquito seems to be concentrated in the southern Europe (coast), although some adults have been spotted also in the Northern Europe.
+Note also that the mosquito seems to be continuously spreading with most of records in GBIF coming last 5 years.

 ## Generating pseudo-absence data

-To generate pseudo-absence data we can use the maxlike package.
+To generate pseudo-absence data we can use the [maxlike](https://github.com/rbchan/maxlike) package.
 First, we need to prepare enough ecological information that can help us map habitat of the species using all records for Europe.
 In the local folder we can find: